natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 You can refer to the notes <a href="https://natalieagus.github.io/50002/finite_state_machine.html" target="_blank">here</a> if you need to revise.

+### An Incomplete State Machine (Basic)
+The ACME Company has recently received an order from a Mr. Wiley E. Coyote for their all-digital Perfectly Perplexing Padlock:
+* The P3 has **two** buttons ("0" and "1") that when pressed cause the FSM controlling the lock to advance to a new state.
+* In addition to advancing the FSM, each button press is encoded on the B signal (B=0 for button "0", B=1 for button "1").
+* The padlock **unlocks** when the FSM sets the UNLOCK output signal to 1, which it does whenever the last N button presses correspond to the unique N-digit combination.

+Unfortunately the design notes for the P3 are incomplete.
+Using the specification above and clues gleaned from the partially completed diagrams below fill in the information that is missing from the state transition diagram with its accompanying truth table.
+When done,

+*  each state in the transition diagram should be assigned a 2-bit state name S1S0 (note that in this design the state name is not derived from the combination that opens the lock),

+*  the arcs leaving each state should be mutually exclusive and collectively exhaustive,

+*  the value for UNLOCK should be specified for each state, and o the truth table should be completed.

 ### Hardware Implementation of a state machine (Intermediate)

 Consider the schematic of a machine as follows, which function is to: *detect a sequence of three or more consecutive 1’s, and output: 1 after three or more consecutive 1’s, or 0 otherwise.*